The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Detecting memorization

+\alexA{Table~\ref{table-detection-techniques} further summarizes the key principles, requirements and practicality, and core limitations and statistical soundness of the above detection techniques.
+We observe that the divergence attack and prefix-based data extraction are both extraction attacks, as their primary goal is to compel the model to generate verbatim training data as output.
+In stark contrast, MIAs are score-based classifiers; they do not generate data but rather classify a given input as a training member based on model outputs like loss or perplexity.
+Finally, soft prompting techniques represent a distinct category of learned-prompting methods, which leverages optimization to find continuous vectors that are maximally effective at triggering memorization, separating them from attacks that use discrete, human-written prompts.
+These three categories (extraction, classification, and learned-prompting) serve as representative pillars in the broader landscape of detection and measurement methods.}

+In Appendix's Section 2.1, Table~\ref{table-detect-challenges} organizes the primary research challenges in memorization detection into three distinct areas: definitional, methodological, and practical.
+The framework begins with the \textbf{Defining the Detection Target}, which addresses the ambiguity in what constitutes memorization (e.g., verbatim vs. paraphrased).
+This conceptual uncertainty leads to significant hurdles in \textbf{Methodological Rigor \& Reliability}, where the lack of standardized benchmarks and calibrated thresholds prevents consistent and comparable evaluation of detection techniques.
+These upstream definitional and methodological issues directly impact the practical \textbf{Scope \& Viability} of these methods, resulting in prohibitive computational costs and low precision that make large-scale, real-world auditing infeasible.

-\textbf{Reasoning.} Much of recent literature has been focused on training Large Reasoning Models (LRMs), models trained to reason before producing a final answer, as opposed to immediately producing an answer in their first token.
+\textbf{Reasoning} \alex{itself is not a detection or measurement technique, but it is used to evaluate whether an LLM is genuinely reasoning or merely regurgitating memorized patterns.} Much of recent literature has been focused on training Large Reasoning Models (LRMs), models trained to reason before producing a final answer, as opposed to immediately producing an answer in their first token.
 To date, most memorization literature has been focused on quantifying memorization of specific datapoints by way of measuring whether the model can reproduce the training example.
-As the field moves towards reasoning models, a definition of what it means for a model to memorize a reasoning pattern may be useful for guiding reasoning research and ensuring reasoning models generalize. \citet{huang2025mathperturbbenchmarkingllmsmath} takes a step towards this by measuring whether models trained to reason on math are able to solve slightly perturbed versions of problems in their training set.
+As the field moves towards reasoning models, a definition of what it means for a model to memorize a reasoning pattern may be useful for guiding reasoning research and ensuring reasoning models generalize. \alexAA{Huang, et al.}~\citet{huang2025mathperturbbenchmarkingllmsmath} takes a step towards this by measuring whether models trained to reason on math are able to solve slightly perturbed versions of problems in their training set.
 The authors find that models fail to solve problems that constitute `hard' perturbations, where the problem looks superficially similar to a problem in the training set but requires a different reasoning strategy.
 Creating benchmarks to measure memorization of such superficial reasoning patterns remains an open and useful direction for LRM research.

 From the memorization detection strategies explored above, except for the divergence attack, adversaries either imbue or infer/know the training data intended for extraction.
 Therefore, it is critical to develop methods to reliably detect memorized sequences in language models without requiring access to the original training data.
 Furthermore, these detection methods all examine direct memorization from training data.
 With more powerful LLMs, the boundary between memorization and generalization is fuzzier, propelling the need to understand if memorization can be detected from patterns using reasoning.